onefrankguy/frankmitchell.org/posts/wizard-spell-book.md

 ## Wizards like to talk about magic ##

-Ask a wizard about [a piece ofmagic][], and he will gladly talk about the [data structures and algorithms][] behind it, sharing freely of his [insights and observations][].
+Ask a wizard about [a piece of magic][], and he will gladly talk about the [data structures and algorithms][] behind it, sharing freely of his [insights and observations][].
 In fact, [entire communities][] have sprung up based around the concept of wizards sharing magic.